NguyenThanhDanh2211/GameCARO/README.md

 # GameCARO

-Game CARO using Alpha-Beta pruning
+Game CARO using Alpha-Beta and Minimax pruning, combined with MongoDB database.